stoicaviator/arch_metapackage_guide/README.md

 A package group is like a meta-package, except that all members of the group are installed explicitely.
 Remember a meta-package only has dependencies, and while the meta-package and its dependencies all get installed by pacman, all the meta-package is installed explicitely.
 With a group, you don't end up with a package named after the group installed explicitely and a bunch of installed dependencies, you end up with all members of the group installed explicitely.

+### Q7.
+What is a repository exactly?

+A repository is, in essence a directory containing a database file which lists all the packages stored in their repository and their latest version, as well as the package files themselves.
+That's really all there is to it.
+There is no mystery to a repository and they are not difficult to create or host.

+### Q8.
+What is the AUR?
+How do AUR helpers work?

+The Arch User Repository (AUR) is not really a repository in the strictest sense.
+As we've already covered, a repository is a directory containing a database and a bunch of packages, and packages are self-contained compressed archives containing all the information and files required to install a particular package.
+The AUR does have a database, but that database is not the same as the repository databases we'll be dealing with.
+It also doesn't contain packages, it contains what are referred to as "snapshots".
+These snapshots contain the source files required by the ABS to build packages.
+While commonly referred to as "AUR packages", they are in fact not packages until after you download the snapshot and turn them into a package using the ABS.
+Even if you use an AUR helper now, such as `yay`, your first install required you to make `yay` yourself by downloading the snapshot from the AUR and using the ABS to create a `yay` package, which you then installed with pacman.
+We will be covering how to do this a bit later if you have forgotten how.

+## Meta-packages